rafaga444/dimraeth_save_editor/README.md

 - Python 3.
 - For macOS builds: macOS with Xcode Command Line Tools installed.

-Run the following commands from the `editor` directory.
+Run the following commands from the repository root (the `editor` directory).

 ## Build all targets on macOS